david-cortes/cmfrec/benchmark/README.md

 # Matrix Factorization benchmarks

 This is a speed and quality benchmark comparing the `cmfrec` library against other libraries for matrix factorization.
-The computations were ran on a Ryzen 2 2700 CPU (3.2GHz, 8c/16t), linking against OpenBLAS 0.3.15 (with some exceptions linking against MKL).
+The computations were ran on a Ryzen 2 2700 CPU (3.2GHz, 8c/16t), linking against OpenBLAS 0.3.15 (with some exceptions linking against MKL when not possible to use OpenBLAS).

 While `cmfrec` focuses on models with side information, the benchmarks here are about collaborative filtering models based on user/item interactions alone, using medium-sized public datasets, as it makes it easier to compare to other libraries.